LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 ### Final Submission to Moodle

-1. Upload a screen-shot of the textbook exercise.
+1. Upload a screen-shot of the web page from textbook exercise.
+Take of picture of it running in a browser with data entered and a calculations shown.
-2.  ~~Publish your web site from part 2 to Azure.~~
+2. Publish your web site from part B to Azure.
 3. In the "online text" for the Moodle assignment:
     - Paste a link to the branch of your GitHub repository for this lab.
-    - ~~Paste a link to your web site running on Azure.~~
+    - Paste a link to your web site running on Azure.